s1155003185/VCCProjectGeneratorVSCodeExtension/README.md

 3. F5

 ## Compare to AI Code Generation
+Suitable for long term project
 - Stable
 - Reliable
-- Faster
 - No need to test existing code
 - No need to study the code after generation
 - No need to upload code to service provider

 ****
 ## VCCModule Feature
-### Status:
--	Active: Keep changing.
-Not recommend to use.
--	Stable: Workable.
--	Inactive: Will not update in the future.
--	Pending: Coming soon.
-### Core:
+### Core
 -	Action Manager (Pending)
--	Exception (Stable)
+-	Exception
--	Helper (Stable, Keep update)
+-	Helper (Keep update)
--	Log Service (Stable)
+-	Log Service
--   Process Service (Stable)
+-   Process Service
--	Property Accessor (Stable but need adjustment for map, and try to support set)
+-	Property Accessor (Not Support set at the moment)
--   Terminal Service (Stable)
+-   Terminal Service
 -   XML (Read only, Other are still pending)
-### Common:
+### Common
--   Git (Actives, basic function only)
+-   Git (Basic function only, will complete in next stage)
-### Module:
+### Module
 -	TextEditor (Pending)
 -	Document (Pending)
 -	Speedsheet (Pending)
-### UI:
+### UI
 -	LoginService (Pending)
 -	LicenseService (Pending)
 -	PaymentService (Pending)
+### Generation By Generator
+-   Auto Update Makefile according to vcc.json
+-   Auto Copy dll to Java dll folder after make release (Note: JNA cannot read debug mode dll)
+-   Auto Create C++ Class Structure, Property Accessor, DLL Interface based on enum in TypeWorkspace of c++ in vcc.json
+-   Auto Create Java Class and Enum based on enum in TypeWorkspace of c++ in vcc.json

 ## Pending
 - Use precompile header
-- Update vcc.json also update Makefile etc.
-- ProperyAccessor and java bridge, swift bridge.
+- Swift bridge.
-- Auto generate ChangeLog
 - Check style
 - Auto generaste document for coding (like java)
 - Enhance class generation for validation, trigger etc.